Chen-Yu-Chang/Calories_Tracker/README.md

 [Food Data Central API](https://api.nal.usda.gov/fdc/v1/foods/search?api_key=DEMO_KEY)

-More info on Food Data Central
+More information on Food Data Central

 * [Food Data Central Guide](https://fdc.nal.usda.gov/api-guide.html)

+## App Overview

+Our design of the app is using _React Native Expo_ for both the frontend and the backend design.